a0s21en5/C-Sharp-Bootcamp/README.md

 # Object
 object is a instance of a class that represent the class and an object is an real entity that has state and behaviour.
+You can create one or more objects of a class.
+Each object can have different values of properties and field but methods and events behaves the same.
 ```
 Student myobj = new Student();
 ```